-William Smith lacosse, 1965
+William Smith lacrosse, 1965

-- 1966 Hobart and William Smith students and some faculty members participate in a 72-hour fast to protest the lack of personal freedoms given to students. - 1967 Christie M. Hayes '71 is the first William Smith swimmer to compete at the New York State championships.
-She competes against 12 other colleges and carries William Smith into eighth place. - 1968 The Geneva Scholarship Associates is formed to help local, financially deserving students attend HWS. - 1969 Hobart and William Smith introduces its first Women's Studies Program. - 1970 After much lobbying by students and faculty, the Colleges approve a Black Studies Program.
-Koshare Dance Collective makes its debut. - 1970 HEOP First cohort admitted - 1971 First coed dorm opens in Potter Hall, and a recycling program is created on campus. - 1971 First student trustee elected to BOT (William Smith Wendy D. Puriefoy '71) - 1973 From the William Smith Handbook: - If a student marries during the course of the college year, she must notify the Dean (and show evidence of her parents' knowledge) if she wishes to continue in college. - Smoking and alcoholic beverages are permitted in the dormitories, subject to New York State laws.
+- 1965 Christie M. Hayes '71 is the first William Smith swimmer to compete at the New York State championships.
+She competes against 12 other colleges and carries William Smith into eighth place. - 1966 The Geneva Scholarship Associates is formed to help local, financially deserving students attend HWS. - 1969 Hobart and William Smith introduces its first Women's Studies Program. - 1970 After much lobbying by students and faculty, the Colleges approve a Black Studies Program.
+Koshare Dance Collective makes its debut.
+The Higher Education Opportunity Program (HEOP) first cohort admitted. - 1971 First coed dorm opens in Potter Hall, and a recycling program is created on campus. - 1971 First student trustee elected to Board of Trustees (William Smith Wendy D. Puriefoy '71) - 1973 From the William Smith Handbook: - If a student marries during the course of the college year, she must notify the Dean (and show evidence of her parents' knowledge) if she wishes to continue in college. - Smoking and alcoholic beverages are permitted in the dormitories, subject to New York State laws.

-- 1973 Third World Coalition Established: An organization established by students to address racism on campus. - 1974 The William Smith sailing club competes at the national championship level. - 1975 The Colleges begin a thriving tradition of study abroad programs when Associate Professor Emerita of Art Elena Ciletti accompanies 30 students to Italy. - 1981 The Heron is chosen as the official William Smith Athletics mascot. - 1983 Vibeke Hopkinson Swanson '83 becomes the first national champion in any William Smith sport when she sets both meet and school records by winning the 100 backstroke.
+- 1973 Third World Coalition Established: An organization established by students to address racism on campus. - 1973 The William Smith sailing club competes at the national championship level. - 1973 The Colleges begin a thriving tradition of study abroad programs when Associate Professor Emerita of Art Elena Ciletti accompanies 30 students to Italy. - 1981 The Heron is chosen as the official William Smith Athletics mascot. - 1983 Vibeke Hopkinson Swanson '83 becomes the first national champion in any William Smith sport when she sets both meet and school records by winning the 100 backstroke.